 The only problem with yeast?
 It takes a long, long time to work.
 Enter baking soda.
 Unrestricted by the protracted timeframes of biological organisms, it relies instead on the quick chemical reaction between an acid and a base.

 Baking soda is sodium bicarbonate.
 It reacts with acids immediately upon contact to produce carbon dioxide.
 Carbon dioxide gets trapped within batters and expands upon baking, leavening your quickbreads.
 Because it reacts immediately, quickbreads made with baking soda must be cooked immediately after mixing.
 Because of its alkalinity, it can also hasten browning reactions, adding color (and thus flavor) to things like pancakes, cookies, and muffins.
+Learn more about how baking soda works and some surprising ways it can improve your savory cooking, too.

 Baking powder is sodium bicarbonate mixed with a powdered acid and a starch.
 It does not require an external acid in order to activate.
 Most baking powders are "double acting," meaning they produce carbon dioxide once upon coming in contact with moisture, then again after heating.
 Because of this, baking powder-leavened goods are generally lighter and fluffier than those that rely on baking soda alone.
 This doesn't mean that you can let a baking powder batter just sit around expecting the second batch of bubbles to do all the leavening for you—the initial reaction is vitally important to the texture of your baked goods.
+You can read up on how baking powder effects your cookies right here.

 With this knowledge, it should be clear that while it's possible to substitute baking powder in a recipe that calls for baking soda (use a ratio of three measures of baking powder for every measure of baking soda), you can't expect the flavor profile to remain the same with all the extra acid that baking powder adds to the mix.